InnovatorRobot/ZoneGuard-AI/README.md

 # ZoneGuard-AI

 Real-time **human fall detection** with **user-defined monitoring zones**, built as a **C++ / Qt desktop application**.
-It ports the deep-learning pipeline from the original `Human-Falling-Detect-Tracks` project (Tiny-YOLOv3 person detection → AlphaPose skeleton → ST-GCN action recognition) to ONNX Runtime, and adds ROI-based zone monitoring plus real-time notifications.
+It builds on the deep-learning pipeline of the original `Human-Falling-Detect-Tracks` project (person detection → AlphaPose skeleton → ST-GCN action recognition) ported to ONNX Runtime, and adds ROI-based zone monitoring plus real-time notifications.
+The person detector has been upgraded to a **fine-tuned YOLO11n** (rotation-augmented COCO persons) for more robust detection of people at varied angles, including fallen bodies.

 ## Demo